Wild Dolphin Project

 The Wild Dolphin Project (WDP), founded by Dr. Denise Herzing in 1985, is engaged in an ambitious, long-term scientific study of a specific pod of Atlantic spotted dolphins that live 40 miles off the coast of the Bahamas, in the Atlantic Ocean.
 For about 100 days each year, Phase I research has involved the photographing, videotaping, and audio taping of a group of resident dolphins, aiming to learn about their lives.

 The rest of the year is spent in the laboratory in Jupiter, Florida, archiving the information that has been gathered during the field season.
 WDP has now accumulated unprecedented amounts of baseline data about these dolphins, their relationships with other dolphins, and their daily lives in the ocean.
-In addition, we have grown up with, and intimately know, many of the individuals.
+In addition, WDP has grown up with, and intimately knows, many of the individuals.

 The Wild Dolphin Project Book

-Be the first to witness the beautiful photographs of the Wild Dolphin Project and have the story of the dolphins unfold before your very eyes.
-This amazing new book, authored by our very own, Dr. Denise Herzing, is a priceless addition to any book collection for aspiring marine biologists and for those who consider the ocean and its inhabitants precious.
+Witness the beautiful photographs of the Wild Dolphin Project and have the story of the dolphins unfold before your very eyes.
+This amazing book is a priceless addition to any book collection for aspiring marine biologists and for those who consider the ocean and its inhabitants precious.